DavidMStraub/gramps-webapp/README.md

 # Gramps Web App

-⚠ **Note: this project is now deprecated and will be replaced by the "official" [Gramps REST API](https://github.com/gramps-project/web-api) in combination with the [Gramps.js](https://github.com/DavidMStraub/Gramps.js) frontend.**
+⚠ **Note: this project has been superseded by the [Gramps Web API](https://github.com/gramps-project/gramps-webapi) in combination with the [Gramps.js](https://github.com/DavidMStraub/Gramps.js) frontend.**

 This package provides a web frontend to the genealogical database of the [Gramps](https://gramps-project.org) software.
 It allows to share